Concourse for VMware Tanzu vs Jenkins comparison

 Build Automation

 Concourse for VMware Tanzu is ranked 14th in Build Automation with 1 review while Jenkins is ranked 2nd in Build Automation with 83 reviews.
 Concourse for VMware Tanzu is rated 7.0, while Jenkins is rated 8.0.
 The top reviewer of Concourse for VMware Tanzu writes "This solution is scalable and stable, but needs more support for deployments outside of Cloud Foundry".
 On the other hand, the top reviewer of Jenkins writes "A highly-scalable and stable solution that reduces deployment time and produces a significant return on investment".
-Concourse for VMware Tanzu is most compared with Tekton, TeamCity, Bamboo, GitLab and Harness, whereas Jenkins is most compared with GitLab, Bamboo, AWS CodePipeline, IBM Rational Build Forge and Tekton.
+Concourse for VMware Tanzu is most compared with Tekton and Bamboo, whereas Jenkins is most compared with GitLab, Bamboo, AWS CodePipeline and IBM Rational Build Forge.

 See our list of best Build Automation vendors.